NJ councilwoman found shot to death outside of her home

 “She just wanted to make a better community for all our children,” said Bebert.

 Dwumfour, who had a school-age child, announced at a fall council meeting that she had recently gotten married, Bebert said.
-She was active in her church in Newark, she said.
+She was active in her church in Newark, and several people affiliated with the church had ties to the same Sayreville address.

+She married a fellow member of Champions Royal Assembly in ceremonies celebrated in August in New Jersey and in November in Abuja, Nigeria, where the church is based, according to announcements and photos the couple posted on social media.

 Dwumfour worked in information technology, according to her LinkedIn page, where she posted last month that she was looking for a new opportunity.
-Her resume also said that she worked for six years with a religious nonprofit group.
+Her resume also said that she worked for six years with a religious nonprofit group called the Fire Congress Fellowship Inc., which was also based at her Sayreville address.

+Both she and Christian Onuoha, who was elected to the borough council with Dwumfour in 2021 and became its president last month, are listed as officers of the group.
+Onuoha, who also shares the address, declined to discuss Dwumfour in a phone call with The Associated Press on Thursday.

-Her next-door neighbor, Chyann Brown, said she was arriving home Wednesday evening just as police were “flying in the complex.”
-She had no idea that Dwumfour, whom she described as kind and respectful, had been shot.
+A next-door neighbor, Chyann Brown, said she was arriving home Wednesday evening just as police were “flying in the complex.”

 “When I came to park my car, there were shell cases everywhere. … I (saw) the car was still rolling down the street,” she said of Dwumfour’s vehicle.